dparoli/hrsync/README.md

 Usage
 -------

-1) Both surce and target on local filesystem: run the script with source and target directories as arguments:
+1) Both source and target on local filesystem: run the script with source and target directories as arguments:

 ```sh
 cd <dir>